run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/configuration/configuration/register-type-ic.md

 Before getting started
 --------------------------

-To register the type of configuration item, it's necessary to previously register the characteristic.
+To register the type of configuration item, it is necessary to previously register the characteristic.

 Procedure